Mathewski77/EDM-Portfolio_Mathew/Midterm task 2/Readme.md

 E. Select Location column (SPLIT columns by , Delimeter) <BR>
 F. Copy the APPLIED steps as proof of your Data Cleaning Activities

+### Part 2.
+Reshape and Group the tables:
+A. Create a duplicate of the raw data Right Click Unclean DS Jobs select duplicate (Queries pane)
+B.Rename the duplicate with “Sal By Role Type dup”
+C. Create a reference of the raw data Right Click Unclean DS Jobs choose reference (Queries pane)
+D. Rename the reference with “Sal By Role Size ref”
+E. Mapping Other Files and include in the current queries
+F. Create a reference of the raw data Right Click Unclean DS Jobs choose reference (Queries pane)
+G. Rename the reference with “Sal By State ref”

 ### Here's the screenshot of my output before I started data cleaning (See screenshot)